polrizzo/LSTA-3N/README.md

 1. The project has been tested on Linux (Ubuntu 18.04), MacOS and Windows (10)
 2. Python 3.6+ version is needed
 3. Good NVIDIA GPU (4GB+) is strongly suggested but it's not mandatory
+4. RAM size depends on the dimension of the spatial feature tensors.
+In the tested configuration, not less than 32GB were required.

 ### Enviroment
-Once cloned the repo, some python libraries are required to setup your (virtual) enviroment properly.
+Once the repo is cloned, some python libraries are required to properly setup your (virtual) enviroment.

 They can be installed via pip: